 I’ve rated and reviewed the best travel toothbrushes to help you keep your teeth in tip-top shape while you’re travelling.
 You and your pearly whites will thank me.

 Best Travel Toothbrushes: At A Glance

-Oral B Genius 8000 / 9000 – Best Travel Toothbrush
+Oral B Genius X – Best Travel Toothbrush

 The Oral B Genius is arguably the best travel electric toothbrush on the market.
 With a 3D cleaning action and several different cleaning modes, including a deep clean mode that claims to remove up to 99.7% of hard to reach plaque.

 More than just a travel toothbrush, it’s one of the best-rated electric toothbrushes on the market.
 Simply pack it up in its case and bring it with you when you are travelling.